Starz-Codez/Menendez-Follower-Fix/README.md

 This Fixes the issue on the original follower where the slide would lock pre-maturely on the last round

-i have simply modified the original follower to fix this issue and it works no problem the slide locks open on empty butno pre-maturely
+i have simply modified the original follower to fix this issue and it works no problem the slide locks open on empty but not pre-maturely